A potted history of Invercargill Brewery

 Even then the call of the brew was strong – Steve found himself at weekends touring abandoned orchards to fill a trailer with ground-bruised fruit to try his hand at cider.

 Eventually the bug took over.
-In 1999 Steve and Gerry leased the dis-used diary shed in Oteramika Road on the outskirts of the city and set up business.
+In 1999 Steve leased a disused diary shed in Oteramika Road on the outskirts of the city and set up business, having built most of the plant himself with the aid of his father Gerry.

 When, just three years later, beer writer Keith Stewart released his Complete Guide to NZ Beer he described it as “an impressive wee brewery that epitomizes the enterprise and creativity of New Zealand’s next brewing generation.”

-Stewart gave Pitch Black a 9/10 on the taste test, and awarded Biman “different but delicious” a 7/10.
+Stewart gave Pitch Black a 9/10 on the taste test, and awarded B.man “different but delicious” a 7/10.

 “I think he was an ordinary man doing something extraordinary” Steve reckoned, and a great inspiration for one of his favourite beers.

-In 2005 the brewery outgrew the old blue dairy shed and moved to downtown Invercargill where the story continues.
+In 2005 the brewery outgrew the old blue dairy shed and moved to the former Kiwi Bacon factory at 8 Wood Street in downtown Invercargill.